wdporter/i-am-that-vuepress/38-spiritual-practice-is-will-asserted-and-reasserted/readme.md

 **Q:**&ensp;Not everybody has the chance of meeting you.

 **M:**&ensp;Meet your own self.
 Be with your own self, listen to it, obey it, cherish it, keep it in mind ceaselessly.
 You need no other guide.
 As long as your urge for truth affects your daily life, all is well with you.
 Live your life without hurting anybody.
-Harmlessness is a most powerful form of <span class=tooltip>Yoga<span class=tooltiptext>One of the six systems of the Hindu philosophy (from *yoj*, to yoke or join).
-Yoga teaches the means by which the individual spirit (*jivatma*) can be joined or united with the universal spirit (*Paramatma*).</span></span> and it will take you speedily to your goal.
-This is what I call <span class=tooltip>nisarga<span class=tooltiptext>Natural, innate, inborn.</span></span> *yoga*, the Natural *yoga*.
+Harmlessness is a most powerful form of <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">Yoga</span> and it will take you speedily to your goal.
+This is what I call <span data-tippy-content="Natural, innate, inborn.">nisarga</span> *yoga*, the Natural *yoga*.
 It is the art of living in peace and harmony, in friendliness and love.
 The fruit of it is happiness, uncaused and endless.

 **Q:**&ensp;Still, all this presupposes some faith.